 Update on MSCI Equal Weighted Indices

-categories: Investing (Investment Management), Equities, Research Paper, Indexes, MSCI Applied Research
+categories: Investing (Investment Management), Equities, Research Paper, Indexes, MSCI Applied Research, general

 Some investors argue that the risk of a market capitalization weighted benchmark is not limited to volatility, but also includes other dimensions, such as high concentration, and excess volatility due to pricing inefficiency.
 Removing the influence of prices from index weighting schemes could address the issues associated with capitalization weighted benchmarks.
 Historically, equal weighting has been one such approach.